deptofdefense/dds-at-DEFCON/2021/ddr/README.md

 One of the basic rules of the physics of data transmission is that the longer a message becomes, the more overhead is needed to process the message and the more likely it is that the message becomes corrupted during transmission.
 This is why the concept of a maximum transmission unit (MTU) exists.
 Space doesn’t like to play nice with anyone, thus leading to a very high likelihood of transmission errors and forcing the individual message length of a transmission to be fairly small compared to terrestrial transmissions.

-In order to maximize bandwidth in such a challenging space, most space-based data links are bit oriented instead of the more common byte-oriented nature of terrestrial data links.
+In order to maximize bandwidth in such a challenging space, most space-based data links are bit-oriented instead of the more common byte-oriented nature of terrestrial data links.
 Between this and the use of custom modulation schemes, its not uncommon to see some designers advertise this as a form of encryption.
 Its not.
 While its true the raw data can look obscured to anyone who doesn't know what is happening, none of the underlying patterns or relations between the fields are actually obscured or hidden.

 #### Time Delay